michaelkpfeifer/michaelkpfeifer.github.io/_posts/2024-03-09-the-order-of-arguments-in-left-folds.markdown

 Why aren't we writing these wrappers?
 I guess one of the reasons is that we would have to remember the argument names.
 Which may be even harder than remembering the argument order.
+Nevertheless, a nice idea.

 # Introduction